Nautilus’s /concepts/custom_data/ page describes the framework’s internal

-- and they trade off ergonomics, performance, replay determinism, and persistence support.
-This page is the canonical decision tree for picking the right extension point per Cortana custom-data class (
+persistence support.
+This page is the canonical decision tree for picking

-This page complements nautilus-data.md (which covers the broader data
+This page complementsnautilus-data.md (which covers the broader data

 model, built-in types, ts_event/ts_init, and the catalog write path).
 Where